 This can be seen below:

-Creating Month Number and Month Name Columns
+Creating the Month Number and Month Name Columns

 Similarly, let us create a supporting column called Month Number as follows: